stewyb314/trc/docs/Design.md

 All jobs will run in a unique cgroup.
 This will be setup by the job service when the job is started.
 When the job exists, the job service will clean up up the cgroup directories.

+For this project, the cgroup values will be hard coded.

+**Design Consideration** There are two ways to add a process to a cgroup: either by starting the process using the `cexec` command or by placing the running processes' PID in the cgroup.procs file.
+Using cexec command has the advatage of starting the process in the cgroup, however the command is not installed on some Linux distros by default.
+Adding the pid has the advatange of not adding additional dependencies, but the disadvatage of starting outside of the cgroup constratings, albeit only briefly.
+For this project, I opted to put the PID in the cgroup file.

 ## Workflow